ebrainte/OpenStack-Grizzly-Install-guide/OpenStack_Grizzly_Install_Guide_WebVersion.rst

 * Fill up the keystone database using the two scripts available in the `Scripts folder <https://github.com/mseknibilel/OpenStack-Grizzly-Install-guide/tree/master/Keystone_Scripts>`_ of this git repository.::

-   #Modify the HOST_IP variable before executing the scripts
+   #Modify the HOST_IP and EXT_HOST_IP variable with eth0's ip before executing the scripts

    chmod +x keystone_basic.sh
    chmod +x keystone_endpoints_basic.sh